-We are pleased to present this package of Health and Social Profiles for the six community Health Areas (CHAs) in Vancouver.
+We are pleased to present this package of Health and Social Profiles for the six Community Health Areas (CHAs) in Vancouver.
 The full package includes Health and Social Profiles for CHA 1 (City Centre), CHA 2 (Mid-East), CHA 3 (North East), CHA 4 (Westside), CHA 5 (Midtown) CHA 6 (South Vancouver), as well as a Citywide Summary.

 These profiles were prepared by Vancouver Coastal Health (VCH).
-They were compiled by Nerissa Tai, a student in the Master of Public Health Program at Simon Fraser University, with guidance from Community Developers in Vancouver; Charito Gailling, Katie Hume, Lisa McCune, Lycia Rodrigues, Nicole Latham and Jazmin Miranda as well as Dr. Jat Sandhu and Eleni Kefalas at the VCH Public Health Surveillance Unit (PHSU).
+They were compiled by Nerissa Tai, a student in the Master of Public Health program at Simon Fraser University, with guidance from Vancouver Community Developers, Charito Gailling, Katie Hume, Lisa McCune, Nicole Latham, Lycia Rodrigues and Jazmin Miranda, as well as Dr. Jat Sandhu and Eleni Kefalas at the VCH Public Health Surveillance Unit (PHSU).

 VCH is the regional health authority responsible for providing public health services to over 1 million people in British Columbia.
-We serve the residents of Vancouver, Richmond, the North in Vancouver, VCH divides the city into six geographical areas called "Community Health Areas" (CHAs).
-CHAs vary in population size and are each comprised of three to eight neighbourhoods.
+We serve the residents of Vancouver, Richmond, the North and also provide primary care, mental health and addiction services, community-based residential and home health care, and more.